Lot 99 and Greenbelt access

 Do not send a request via the web form below.
 Alas, it will be automatically rejected, never to be seen by human eyes, an endless existence in a lonely trash folder.

 This thoughtlessly smug rhetorical question comes courtesy of a Treasure Valley cycling board member, posed on public media.
-The problems listed above affect far more than the two houses directly next to the path, and it was the entire HOA that made the closure decision.
+The problems listed above affect far more than the two houses directly next to the private path, and it was the entire HOA that made the closure decision.
 In addition, the dramatic increase in problems is recent, and most of the homeowners nearby have lived there for a decade or more.

 No, there is no express or prescriptive easement associated with Lot 99 or the path on it.
 Be aware that six attorneys living in the HOA and our retained outside counsel all agree on this.
 This may be the first time in history that seven attorneys agreed on anything.
 A title company also agrees.